sospartan/pb-toolkit/pkg/rpc/README.md

 A JSON-RPC style framework for building service-oriented APIs with PocketBase, featuring automatic service registration and method discovery.

+## Why Use This Library?

+PocketBase does provide complete CRUD APIs, right?
+Yes, but in my personal experience, I don't prefer using API rules to control all data security and validation.
+When business logic becomes more complex, it becomes difficult to maintain for me.
+For example, with a collection where "some fields are user-modifiable while others are not allowed" - this kind of scenario.
+I personally prefer to keep all collection APIs open only to admin users, and handle other parts through custom backend code.

 ## Features

 - **Automatic Service Registration**: Register services using reflection